-Trade receivables are initially recognised at fair value.
-Subsequently, these assets are held at amortised cost, using the EIR method, less provision for impairment based on expected credit loss.
+Trade Receivables are recognised when the right to consideration becomes unconditional.
+These assets are held at amortised cost, using the Effective Interest Rate (EIR) method where applicable, less provision for impairment based on expected credit loss.

 i) Trade and other payables: